 by David J. Sangree, MAI, CPA, ISHC, published by World Watepark Association Development and Expansion Guide

-Before a developer or organization considers constructing a new indoor or outdoor waterpark resort and/or outdoor waterpark, the mortgage lender and investors generally require a waterpark feasibility study.
+A waterpark feasibility study is generally required by a mortgage lender or investor before a developer or organization considers constructing a new indoor or outdoor waterpark resort and/or outdoor waterpark.
 Typically performed by an independent third-party consultant who specializes in analyzing the performance of waterpark and hotel projects, a feasibility study determines whether a proposed waterpark development is economically feasible and if the value of the proposed project equals or exceeds the development costs when completed and operational.
 The feasibility study will analyze revenues, expenses, and net income to determine the value of the proposed project compared to projected development costs.

 This article explains the major components of a feasibility study that should be analyzed as part of determining the potential success of a waterpark project.
 There are key areas to analyze for both indoor waterpark resorts and outdoor waterparks.
 Some of the components are the same while others vary greatly.
 Hotel & Leisure Advisors defines waterparks as follows: